 Since 2010, Taylor has welcomed prestigious individuals who are experts in their field as NewDay distinguished speakers, in accordance with the criteria of the original donor gift agreement.
 They are recognized as “social entrepreneurs” through Ashoka, Skoll, other relevant organizations.
 The visit generally involves a Monday or Wednesday evening formal public speaker event, a formal reception, guest lectures at SISE introductory classes, intimate meals with smaller groups, and other activities.
 The individual receives an honorarium, travel and accommodation.
 Following the funder’s vision, NewDay speakers may not be invited back again.
 Read more here

-Since 2016, these individuals bring specific expertise in social innovation, social entrepreneurship, and social impact design to the Taylor community.
+Taylor Senior Fellows and Visiting Scholars bring specific expertise in social innovation, social entrepreneurship, and social impact design to the Taylor community.
 They contribute to Taylor’s mission in a meaningful way and spend time at Taylor and with our campus and community constituencies.
-The Taylor Visiting Scholar program is a way to build the capacity of local experts and scholars in social innovation and to integrate visitors attached to other institutions and organizations.
-The Taylor Visiting Scholar status does not necessarily entail funding (i.e., honoraria, travel support), although some funds might be possible depending on the Taylor budget.
-This designation is less formal than NewDay Speaker and Taylor Senior Fellow, and self-nomination is possible.
-The first Taylor Visiting Scholar was Xiao Xiao, MIT scholar, inventor, and Louisiana native who spent five weeks at Taylor, offering special workshops and joining conversations.
+The programs are intended to build the capacity of local experts and scholars in social innovation and integrate visitors attached to other institutions and organizations.
+Read more here.

-If you have any questions about visitors, please contact us via email@example.com.
+If you have any questions about visitors, please email us at firstname.lastname@example.org.